MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts: Related Works

 \section{Related Works}

-To the best of the authors’ knowledge, no existing deep learning study explicitly considers missingness distribution shifts; therefore, in this section, we focus on related work that deals with data containing missing values.
-Roughly, existing deep learning-based approaches can be categorized into two groups: (1) imputing missing values and (2) treating missing values as masks.
+Despite their importance, missingness shifts have only recently gained attention, with earlier work mostly limited to illustrative or empirical studies \citep{groenwold2020informative}. \citet{ouyang2021maximum} introduced an MMD-based regularization to learn robust embeddings, and \citet{zhou2023domain} formally defined missingness shifts and related them to covariate shift tasks \citep{gretton2009covariate,DBLP:conf/icml/YuS12}.
+NeuMISE \citep{rockenschaub2024robust} is an end-to-end model that embeds missingness patterns without imputation.
+However, all of these approaches are limited by their reliance on access to test-time inputs or distributional assumptions such as ignorability.

-A major number of studies adopt the conventional imputation strategies.
-For example, FT-Transformer\citep{DBLP:conf/nips/GorishniyRKB21}, SCARF \citep{bahri2021scarf}, ReConTab \citep{chen2023recontab}, XTab \citep{zhu2023xtab} and SwitchTab \citep{wu2024switchtab}, replace missing continuous features with the mean of observed values and categorical features with the most frequent category or encoded versions (e.g., one-hot or ordinal), and feed the fully imputed inputs into their networks.
-TabPFN \citep{hollmann2022tabpfn} applies a simple rule by replacing missing entries with zero, although this may introduce semantic confusion when zero holds meaning.
-While widely used, such imputation techniques are considered naive, as they distort feature relationships and ignore the underlying mechanism of missingness, which may eventually lead to performance degradation.
+Now we focus on related work that deals with data containing missing values.
+Roughly, existing deep learning approaches can be categorized into two groups: 1) imputing missing values and 2) treating missing values as masks.

-In an alternative approach, a growing number of studies treat missing values as learnable mask tokens.
-Specifically, TabTransformer \citep{huang2020tabtransformer} defines a special embedding token for missing categorical values, used in place of missing entries during training and testing.
-However, this token is often under-fitted when missingness is sparse, and average embeddings are used instead.
-SAINT \citep{DBLP:journals/corr/abs-2106-01342} extends this idea by constructing a dedicated embedding table for missing values and learning them explicitly with binary missing indicators.
-This masking-based approach enables the model to condition its representations on missingness itself.
+Many methods adopt simple imputation, replacing missing continuous features with the mean and categorical ones with the mode or encoded tokens.
+Representative models include FT-Transformer \citep{DBLP:conf/nips/GorishniyRKB21}, SCARF \citep{bahri2021scarf}, ReConTab \citep{chen2023recontab}, XTab \citep{zhu2023xtab}, and SwitchTab \citep{wu2024switchtab}.
+TabPFN \citep{hollmann2022tabpfn} fills missing entries with zeros, which can be problematic when zero has semantic meaning.
+Alternatively, masking-based approaches treat missing values as learnable tokens.
+TabTransformer \citep{huang2020tabtransformer} uses a special embedding for missing categorical features, while SAINT \citep{DBLP:journals/corr/abs-2106-01342} adds binary missing indicators and dedicated embeddings.

-Additionally, VIME \citep{DBLP:conf/nips/YoonZJS20} and UniTabE \citep{yang2023unitabe} introduce additional missingness during training by applying random masking and employing self-supervised learning to prevent overfitting and enhance robustness to missing values at test-time.
-PMAE \citep{DBLP:conf/aaai/Kim0P25} addresses missing data by imputing values using masked autoencoders \citep{DBLP:conf/cvpr/HeCXLDG22} with a proportional masking strategy.
-However, they do not explicitly consider shifts in the missingness distribution between training and test data.
+On the other hand, some recent models, such as VIME \citep{DBLP:conf/nips/YoonZJS20}, UniTabE \citep{yang2023unitabe}, and PMAE \citep{DBLP:conf/aaai/Kim0P25}, introduce random masking during training and adopt self-supervised or masked autoencoder-based objectives to improve robustness against missing data at test-time.